kitzeller/ColorwavesCodelab/Team1005TopicSurvey.md

 4. Create credentials
 ![Credentials](ccred.png)

-5. Assign role
+5. Assign the "Owner" role to the service
 ![Role](crole.png)

 Once you have done this it will generate and download a JSON file.
-Rename this file to credentials.json and then create a new directory in your project res file called raw and add the json file there.
+Rename this file to `credentials.json` and then create a new directory in your project res directory called raw and add the json file there.
+Please note that in an actual application, you should never store credentials.json locally, but rather store the file in your server and obtain an access token from there.

 ![Raw](rawfile.png)